 Rosacea is a medical condition characterised by the enlargement of facial veins, resulting in a persistent red appearance.
 Rosacea typically begins after the age of thirty, but can occur earlier, manifesting as redness on the cheeks, nose, chin, or forehead.
 Over time, the redness tends to worsen, becoming darker and more chronic.

-There are several types of Rosacea, including erythematotelangiectatic rosacea (characterized by persistent facial redness and visible blood vessels), papulopustular rosacea (characterized by bumps and pimples), phymatous rosacea (causing skin thickening and enlargement, commonly affecting the nose), and ocular rosacea (affecting the eyes, causing irritation and redness).
+There are several types of Rosacea, including erythematotelangiectatic rosacea (characterised by persistent facial redness and visible blood vessels), papulopustular rosacea (characterised by bumps and pimples), phymatous rosacea (causing skin thickening and enlargement, commonly affecting the nose), and ocular rosacea (affecting the eyes, causing irritation and redness).
 If left untreated, visible veins, bumps, pimples, swollen and bumpy noses, and irritated, watery, and bloodshot eyes can develop.